arpansahu/school_chale_hum/readme_manager/partials/introduction_main.md

-# School Chale Hum | Django Project CRUD using AJAX, DJANGO FORMS, GRAPHQL and DJANGO REST/GRAPHQL APIs
+# School Chale Hum | Django School Management App

 This is a simple django CRUD project